-Problems that floods leave in its wake are enormous.
-Life as you know it is changed in a few hours.
+Problems that a flood leave in its wake are enormous.
+Life, as you know it, is changed in a few hours.
 Even when people come back to their homes, after the floodwater has receded, they find that their troubles are far from over.

 When there is a flood warning, you will run to keep whatever you can at the highest part of your home – it includes important records, documents, and items like passport, ID cards, highly valuables, emergency supplies, and precious family photographs.
 Clothing usually comes as a last priority.

-Whatever clothing, upholstery, textiles that have been exposed to flooded water will be full of mud and grime and they need to be cleaned properly and disinfected.
-Sewage mixing in the flood water is a major concern.
-The dirty, contaminated floodwater needs to be removed completely from clothes.
+Whatever clothing, upholstery, or textiles that have been exposed to flooded water will be full of mud and grime, and they need to be adequately cleaned and disinfected.
+Sewage mixing in flood water is a major concern.
+The dirty, contaminated floodwater needs to be removed entirely from the clothes.

 How to clean flood damaged clothes/fabric : 5 pointers

 Decide on what you can keep and what you need to discard

 Some of the items made of fabric in your house may be beyond cleaning.
 A fully soaked mattress, pillow, cushions, quilts with clumped batting, fully mud caked clothes with fungi traces and lots of stains may have to be discarded.
 They may not be worth the trouble.